Practical driving test tips: how to prepare & pass first time

 - Reversing your vehicle.
 You will be asked to do one of the following: parallel park at the side of the road, park in a bay or pull up on the right-hand side of the road and reverse for roughly 2 car lengths.
 However, that last one has been subject to some controversy.

 - Independent driving.
-The final section of the test is independent driving, which lasts for about 20 minutes, following either a sat nav or traffic signs, you will be told which one by the examiner.
+The final section of the test is independent driving, which lasts for about 20 minutes.
+You will be told by the examiner whether you need to follow a sat nav or traffic signs.

 For tips, advice and more details on the above sections scroll below…